 Students have the option of securing their own housing, or of taking advantage of housing offered by TUJ.
 TUJ's main student housing facility, TUJ House, is a small apartment building located in the Akasaka district of Tokyo, a 25-30 minute walk from TUJ.
 Temple University Japan is ideally located in central Tokyo in Minami-Azabu.
 Just 20 minutes walking distance from Roppongi, one of Tokyo's major entertainment districts, Minami-Azabu is home to several embassies, shops, and restaurants.

 Information about application procedures, costs, financial aid and scholarships is available from International Programs.

-The School of Communications and Theater offers both fall semester and summer programs in Journalism, BTMM, and Theater in London.
+The School of Communications and Theater offers both fall semester and summer programs in journalism, radio-television-film, and theater in London.
 These programs are open to all Temple students, no matter what their major, as well as those from other universities.
-Recent course offerings have included Literature of London in the 19th Century, Politics and the British Press, British Mass Media, Contemporary British Theater, British Documentary Film, and Modern British History.
-Internships are also available.
-Some background in media and/or theater is assumed, as courses are at an advanced undergraduate level.
+Recent course offerings have included Literature of London in the 19th Century, Politics and the British Press, British Mass Media, Contemporary British Theater, British Documentary Film, and Modern British History; internships are also available.
+Some background in media and/or theater is assumed, as courses are at an advanced under-graduate level.
 Guest speakers and field trips enrich the curriculum.
+Classes are held in central London at Florida State University's London Study Center on Great Russell Street.
 Accommodation in shared, self-contained flats usually is arranged by the program.
 Interested students should contact Mrs. Deborah Marshall, School of Communications and Theater, (215) 204-1961.